Ultralight scalar dark matter versus nonadiabatic perfect fluid dark matter in pulsar timing: introduction

 Dark matter plays a crucial role in modern cosmology and astrophysical physics.
-While the standard cosmological model, known as the Lambda cold dark matter ($\Lambda$CDM) model, has been well-tested through observations such as the cosmic microwave background \cite{Planck:2018vyg} and large-scale structure \cite{WMAP:2012nax}, it appears to be inconsistent with observations on sub-galactic scales \cite{Weinberg:2013aya}.
-As an alternative candidate, ultralight scalar dark matter exhibits little difference from CDM on large scales but behaves as warm dark matter on small scales, potentially resolving discrepancies with small-scale observations \cite{Khmelnitsky:2013lxt,Hlozek:2014lca,Marsh:2015xka}.
+The standard cosmological model, known as the Lambda cold dark matter ($\Lambda$CDM) model, has been well-tested through the observations such as the cosmic microwave background \cite{Planck:2018vyg} and large-scale structure \cite{WMAP:2012nax}, whereas it appears to be inconsistent with observations on sub-galactic scales \cite{Weinberg:2013aya}.
+The ultralight scalar dark matter can be a cold dark matter candidate, exhibiting very distinct behavior on small scales, which might resolve discrepancies in small-scale observations \cite{Park:2012ru,Hwang:2009js,Pontzen:2011ty,Khmelnitsky:2013lxt,Hlozek:2014lca,Pontzen:2014lma,Marsh:2015xka,Nadler:2023nrd}.
 A decade ago, it was found that pulsar timing could be influenced by the coherent oscillation of ultralight scalar field at a frequency proportional to its mass \cite{Khmelnitsky:2013lxt}.
-Consequently, it was expected that dark matter signals could be detected in PTA data sets \cite{Porayko:2014rfa,Porayko:2018sfa,Kato:2019bqz,Kaplan:2022lmz}.
-Recent studies have extended to ultralight vector dark matter \cite{Nomura:2019cvc,PPTA:2021uzb,PPTA:2022eul,Sun:2021yra,Unal:2022ooa} and ultralight tensor dark matter \cite{Armaleo:2020yml,Sun:2021yra,Unal:2022ooa,Wu:2023dnp}.
-Although the detectability of ultralight dark matter has been elucidated in pioneer studies, there has been rare investigation into similar mechanisms for CDM (formulated by a perfect fluid with $w=0$).
+Consequently, it was expected that dark matter signals could be detected based on PTA data sets \cite{Porayko:2014rfa,Porayko:2018sfa,Kato:2019bqz,Kaplan:2022lmz}.
+Recent studies have been further extended to ultralight vector dark matter \cite{Nomura:2019cvc,PPTA:2021uzb,PPTA:2022eul,Sun:2021yra,Unal:2022ooa} and ultralight tensor dark matter \cite{Armaleo:2020yml,Sun:2021yra,Unal:2022ooa,Wu:2023dnp}.
+The detectability of ultralight dark matter has been elucidated in pioneer studies.
+However, there has been rare investigation into similar mechanisms for CDM (formulated by a perfect fluid with $w=0$).
 Hence, the primary motivation of this paper is to explore the potential oscillatory features of CDM that might have an effect on pulsar timing.

-It is noteworthy that there are two competitive mechanisms regarding how ultralight dark matter affects pulsar timing: i) interaction between dark matter and normal matter \cite{Graham:2015ifn,Armaleo:2020yml,Kaplan:2022lmz,PPTA:2021uzb,Sun:2021yra,Unal:2022ooa}, and ii) self-interaction of gravity \cite{Khmelnitsky:2013lxt,Aoki:2016mtn,Porayko:2018sfa,Kato:2019bqz,Nomura:2019cvc,PPTA:2022eul,Sun:2021yra,Unal:2022ooa,Wu:2023dnp}.
-In the latter, one should expand the Einstein field equation sourced by dark matter perturbatively to the second order.
-Therefore, it is a secondary and nonlinear effect.
-In the situation of $k/m \ll 1$, the pulsar timing residual from mechanism ii) reduces to the same form as that from mechanism i), but has different interpretations for the timing residual amplitudes and frequencies.
-Specifically, in mechanism i), the amplitude is proportional to the coupling constant, whereas in mechanism ii), it is proportional to the dark matter density.
-For ultralight dark matter with mass $m$, the timing residual frequency in mechanism i) is $m$, while it is $2m$ in mechanism ii).